 To complete the Certificate in Finance, students must complete a total of five courses, including two core courses and three electives, at level 300 or higher, and independent work in finance.
-Students must earn a minimum grade of C+ averaged over the two core courses and three elective courses.
+Students must earn a minimum grade of C+ averaged over the two core courses, the three elective courses, and the independent work.
 All courses and independent work must be completed by the end of a student’s senior year.

 The two core courses are:

 The preferred way to satisfy the independent work requirement of the certificate is for a student’s senior thesis, in their chosen concentration, to include significant finance content, meaning that a substantial component of the thesis (at a minimum a separate chapter of the thesis) involves issues or methods drawn from finance.

 If there is no possibility of including finance content in a student’s senior thesis, a separate, shorter piece of independent work is required.
 Students should consult with the BCF Academic Administrator Melanie Heaney-Scott to discuss this possibility and receive approval to satisfy the IW requirement in the form of either:

 Students may use the same independent work, including senior thesis, junior paper, or independent paper to fulfill the finance certificate independent work requirement plus one other (department’s requirement, or a different certificate’s requirement), but not more than one other.
 View senior theses submitted in previous years.

 Many students ask if they can use a course from study abroad.
 The answer is yes!
 After the usual approval forms have been signed prior to your departure the course grade will automatically appear in your DPR for the Certificate.
 We only accept regular semester courses (no summer session or online courses) that are deemed equivalent to a Princeton course.